10 most affordable suburbs in Melbourne for property investment in 2024

 Looking for a wallet-friendly home or investment property in Melbourne?

-Affordability is definitely a hot topic, especially against the backdrop of the pandemic when property values jumped - while the current interest rate environment has impacted the ability of some buyers to enter the market.
+Affordability is definitely a hot topic, especially in the wake of the pandemic when property values rose sharply.
+The current interest rate environment and cost of living crisis have further impacted the affordability of property, and Melbourne is no exception.

 History with a mix of housing types, price points and good transport links